Men’s Health Gummies: The Hard Part Is the Gummy

 Manufacturability: the quality gate that saves launches

-Bench samples can be deceptive.
-A gummy can look and taste perfect in a small trial and still fall apart when it hits commercial equipment.
-Real production introduces stresses that expose weak formulas quickly.
+Bench samples lie.
+A gummy can look and taste perfect in a trial and still fall apart on commercial equipment.
+Real production exposes weak formulas fast.

 A men’s health gummy needs to survive: